November 08, 2013

 Related Studies & Resources

 Multiple federal agencies are considering regulating hydraulic fracturing.
 EPA, in April, 2012, finalized a suite of four new regulations for the oil and natural gas industry, including the first federal air standard for wells that are hydraulically fractured.
 These regulations include a new source performance standard for VOCs; a new source performance standard for sulfur dioxide; an air toxics standard for oil and natural gas production; and an air toxics standard for natural gas transmission and storage.
 In addition, EPA has announced that it intends to propose a rulemaking on disposal of fracturing water and fluids from shale gas extraction operations in 2014.
-In a related development, EPA has announced that it intends to propose a rulemaking on the disposal of wastewater from coal bed methane operations in 2013.
+In a related development, EPA has announced that it intends to propose a rulemaking on the disposal of wastewater from coal bed methane operations.
 EPA also has begun a long-term study on the impact of hydraulic fracturing on ground water and drinking water.
-Initial results from the study are anticipated in 2012 and a final report is expected in 2014.
+A final report is expected in 2014.